OpenHD/OpenHD-WebUI/README.md

 ## Serving the full OpenHD documentation locally

-The web interface can expose a complete clone of the official [OpenHD Docusaurus site](https://github.com/OpenHD/OpenHD-Website) instead of the lightweight fallback that is bundled with the UI.
-This allows you to keep the documentation available on an offline air/ground unit while retaining the exact look-and-feel of the public website.
+The Debian package produced by this repository automatically bundles a fresh static build of the official [OpenHD Docusaurus site](https://github.com/OpenHD/OpenHD-Website).
+The files are installed under `/usr/local/share/openhd/docs` and the application comes preconfigured to expose them at `/docs`, so the documentation remains available even without an internet connection.

+If you want to rebuild the documentation manually (for example while developing locally) you can follow the same steps that the packaging process performs:

 1. Clone the documentation repository somewhere on the device: